tomdufficy/Numbat/README.md

 ## Commands

 ### nbRandomColour
-Randomises the colours of selected layers.
+Randomises the colours of file layers.

 ### nbGFA
 Calculates GFA from selected closed polysurfaces by measuring the area of the bottom face of each volume.